-Current EU directives, including the EU Insurance Groups Directive ('IGD') require European financial services groups to demonstrate net aggregate surplus capital in excess of solvency requirements at the group level in respect of shareholder-owned entities.
+Current EU directives, including the EU Insurance Groups Directive ('IGD') require European financial services groups to demonstrate net aggregate surplus capital in excess of solvency requirements at the group level in respect of shareholderowned entities.
 The test is a continuous requirement, so that Prudential needs to maintain a higher amount of regulatory capital at the group level than otherwise necessary in respect of some of its individual businesses to accommodate, for example, short-term movements in global foreign exchange rates, interest rates, deterioration in credit quality and equity markets.
-The EU is also developing a new regulatory framework for insurance companies, referred to as 'Solvency II'.
-The new approach is based on the concept of three pillars Pillar 1 consists of the quantitative requirements, for example, the amount of capital an insurer should hold.
+The EU is also developing a regulatory framework for insurance companies, referred to as 'Solvency II'.
+The approach is based on the concept of three pillars Pillar 1 consists of the quantitative requirements, for example, the amount of capital an insurer should hold.
 Pillar 2 sets out requirements for the governance and risk management of insurers, as well as for the effective supervision of insurers.
 Pillar 3 focuses on disclosure and transparency requirements.

-The Directive covers valuations, the treatment of insurance groups, the definition of capital and the overall level of capital requirements.
+The Solvency II Directive covers valuations, the treatment of insurance groups, the definition of capital and the overall level of capital requirements.
 A key aspect of Solvency II is that the assessment of risks and capital requirements are intended to be aligned more closely with economic capital methodologies, and may allow Prudential to make use of its internal economic capital models, if approved by the Financial Services Authority (FSA) or other relevant supervisory authority.
 The Solvency II Directive was formally approved by the Economic and Financial Affairs Council in November 2009.
-Representatives from the European

-Parliament, the European Commission and the Council of the European Union are currently discussing the Omnibus II Directive which, once approved, will amend certain aspects of the original Solvency II Directive.
+Representatives from the European Parliament, the European Commission and the Council of the European Union are currently discussing the Omnibus II Directive which, once approved, will amend certain aspects of the original Solvency II Directive.
 In addition, the European Commission is continuing to develop the detailed rules that will complement the high-level principles of the Directive, referred to as 'implementing measures'.
-The Omnibus II Directive is scheduled to be finalised in late 2012 while the implementing measures are not currently expected to be finalised until early-mid 2013.
-There is significant uncertainty regarding the final outcome of this process.
+The Omnibus II Directive is not currently scheduled to be finalised until late 2013, while the implementing measures cannot be finalised until after Omnibus II.
+There is a significant uncertainty regarding the final outcome of this process.
+In particular, the Solvency II rules relating to the determination of the liability discount rate and to the treatment of the US business remain unclear.
 As a result there is a risk that the effect of the measures finally adopted could be adverse for Prudential, including potentially a significant increase in capital required to support its business and that Prudential may be placed at a competitive disadvantage to other European and non-European financial services groups.